hotNipi/node-red-contrib-ui-state-trail/README.md

 Text to show when there is not yet enough data to display the chart.

 ### Legend
 To show the legend, tick the checkbox and widget height must be configured to 2 units.
 By clicking the legend on dashboard, you can toggle between names and summary.
-Summary shows aggregated time for each state.
+Summary shows aggregated time or percentage for each state.

 ### Input